earthai-tech/k-diagram/docs/source/user_guide/feature_based.rst

 compare the importance or contribution profiles of multiple features across different groups, conditions, or models (referred to as "layers").
-Each layer is represented by a distinct colored polygon on the chart, creating a unique "fingerprint" of feature influence for that layer.
-It allows for easy identification of dominant features, relative importance patterns, and shifts in influence across the layers being compared.
+Each layer is represented by a distinct colored polygon on the chart, creating a unique "fingerprint" of feature influence for that layer :cite:t:`kouadiob2025`. allows for easy identification of dominant features, relative importance It patterns, and shifts in influence across the layers being compared.

 **Mathematical Concept:**
 Let :math:`\mathbf{R}` be the input `importances` matrix of shape